vragulin/Optimal_Exec_In_Comp/README.md

 ## Usage

 The repository contains two sets of scripts.
-The scripts in the `optimizer_paper` directory were used to produce charts and analytics for the Chriss(2024)[2] paper and use the Scipy.optimize.minimize general solver for find the optimal trading strategies.
+The scripts in the `optimizer_paper/` directory were used to produce charts and analytics for the Chriss(2024)[2] paper and use the Scipy.optimize.minimize general solver to find the optimal trading strategies.

-The scripts in the `optimizer_qp` directory have the same functionality, but enable the use of a specialized QP solver DAQP (https://darnstrom.github.io/daqp/start/), which is considerably faster.
+The scripts in the `optimizer_qp/` directory have the same functionality but enable the use of a considerably faster specialized QP solver, DAQP (https://darnstrom.github.io/daqp/start/).

 ![](https://github.com/vragulin/Optimal_Exec_In_Comp/blob/main/readme_figures/QP_v_SciPy_solver_times_log.png)
 ![](https://github.com/vragulin/Optimal_Exec_In_Comp/blob/main/readme_figures/Speed_Ratio_QP_v_SciPy.png)